Getting to know xplex

 What does it do?

 xplex acts as a bridge between your streaming software (e.g. OBS, XSplit etc.) and the streaming services (e.g. Twitch, YouTube etc.).
-It takes the stream from your streaming software and goes live on all of the streaming services you’ve confiugured it to—all at once!
+It takes the stream from your streaming software and goes live on all of the streaming services you’ve configured it to—all at once!

 Who is it for?